International offshore students

 General advice and support

-Wellington University International provides specialist support and services to enable you to make your time at University a positive and rewarding experience.
+International Student Experience provides specialist support and services to enable you to make your time at University a positive and rewarding experience.
 International Student Advisers can provide personal, academic, or cultural support, information, and advice during your time at the University.
 Learn more about our international student support systems or alternatively contact the team.

 Victoria International Students Association (V-ISA) represents the interests of international students at the University.
 V-ISA promotes a blended multicultural environment where students who have an interest in international student issues or would like to meet other students are welcome to join.